rahulchalana/PriceTrendX/README.md

 # Stock_Predictor
-A stock value predictor based on Long short term memory.
-I have used data of last 60 days to get the prediction for next day.
+• Implemented Moving Average technique to predict stock prices using a sliding window of 248 days.
+• Implemented an LSTM[5] neural network for time-series forecasting of prices using past 60 days data.
+• Compiled the LSTM model with MSE as the loss function and Adam optimizer for updating weights.